-"Unknown.
+"Unknown; there is too much in between the explosion and our position.
 I suggest sending out a Raptor to check it out.
-I also recommend preparations to retrieve our mining team."
+I also recommend preparation to retrieve our mining team."

 Adama sighed.
 "We really need that material.
 Unless there is some proof that it's the Cylons, I'd rather not.
-We can see if it is with enough time to bring them back even if it is the Cylons.
-Get me Starbuck up here.
+There would be enough time to bring them back even if it is the Cylons.
+Send out Starbuck in an alert viper in addition to the raptor.
 And keep an eye on that Dradis display."
 What little good it would do through all of the rocks.

 Marcus listened to the report.
 "Sensors verify debris from one small craft of unknown type."

 Marcus nodded.
 "Any life forms?"